The coronavirus and impacts on travel, visa and permits

 International PhD students and staff about to start studies or research in Sweden

 The Government of Sweden has decided to temporarily stop non-essential travel to Sweden so as to mitigate the effects of the outbreak of the COVID-19 virus and reduce the spread of the disease.
-The decision takes effect on 19 March and has been extended until October 31, 2020.
+Temporary entry ban extended until 31 March 2021 and amended due to Brexit.
+Note that Negative COVID-19 test result required for entry into Sweden from UK

 - The entry ban applies primarily to foreign citizens attempting to enter Sweden from a country outside the EEA or from Switzerland.

-- Travel to Sweden from the following countries is allowed: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Switzerland and the United Kingdom.
+- Entry to Sweden is still allowed from the following countries: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Switzerland and the United Kingdom*.

 - As of 4 July, the entry ban does not apply to people who